 Do you know what positive afformations are?
 I didn’t either until just recently.
+They are a concept first coined by Noah St. John.
 In order to understand what afformations are, let’s back up a step first.

 Have you ever tried to use positive affirmations for social anxiety?
 You tell yourself things like, “I am relaxed and friendly around strangers” or “People are fun to talk to.”

 But no matter how many affirmations you tell yourself, it just doesn’t seem to make a difference?